lee212/simpleazure/docs/azure_quickstart_templates.rst

         101-application-gateway-public-ip-ssl-offload         Create an Application Gateway with Public IP 101-automation-runbook-getvms                    Create Azure Automation Runbook to retrieve Az...

-Details for a template are also available like metadata (from metadata.json):
+Details for a template are also available, for example, metadata (from metadata.json) is displayed:

 ::
         >>> templates['101-acs-dcos'].metadata()